Josefu17/skyrim-pathfinder-PSE/docs/App.md

 - **GET `/cities`**: Returns all cities.
 - **GET `/cities/route`**: Accepts startpoint and endpoint query parameters, then returns the optimal route along with its distance.
 Additionally, provides an alternative route and its corresponding distance.
 - **POST `/auth/regiser`**: Registers a new user and stores their credentials in the database.
+- **POST `/auth/login`**: Checks if the user exists in the database and returns their username and id.
 These endpoints serve as the bridge between the frontend, database, and navigation service.

 ---